jonty-terrence/react-project-boilerplate/README.md

 # react-project-boilerplate ✌️
 A simple boilerplate for React projects.
 This repo initialises base dependencies and file structure of a typical starting point.

+This is a template repository, so to start using this template with the same directory structure and files, click the "Use this Template" at the top of the page.

-To start using the template, just fork this repo, add your projects name and get started.
+Alternatively, just fork this repo, add your projects name and get started.

 This is the structure of the file system: